ibexa/documentation-user/docs/getting_started/discover_ui.md

 Unique icons for each Content Type instantly show you what type of content you are selecting.
 To add custom icons to your Content Tree, follow [configuration tutorial in developer documentation.]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons)

-Hidden content is blurred out in the tree view.
+Hidden content is greyed out in the tree view.

-To simplify the Content Tree, big lists are shortened with a **Show more** option.
-You can select it to expand all lists in the tree.
+To simplify the Content Tree, big lists are collapsed and include a **Show more** icon.
+You can select it to expand the branches of the tree.
-The **Collapse all** option situated at the bottom of the tree closes all expanded sections.
+Available from the context menu, the **Collapse all** option that closes all expanded sections.

 For more information on custom configuration, go to [Content Tree]([[= developer_doc =]]/administration/back_office/content_tree/) in developer documentation.